-Detailed modelling on the impacts of climatic change on individual species has been conducted in the fynbos and succulent karoo regions.
-The AIACC project studied the Proteaceae as a surrogate for the fynbos vegetation to understand how individual species would respond to changing climate over the next 50 years, and used this to better understand future conservation strategies.
-The model predicted that 57% were persisters, 26% partial dispersers, 6% obligatory dispersers and 11 % were no hopers (Williams et al., 2005).
-In the karoo region it was found that the Riverine Rabbit (Bunolagus monticularis) is likely to go extinct due to its specialised food and habitat requirements, whilst the tortoise (Homopus signatus) which is less selective, is unlikely to go extinct from climatic causes in the 50 year study timeframe (G.O.
-Hughes personal communication.
-2005).
+Detailed modeling on the impacts of climatic change on individual species has been conducted in the fynbos and succulent karoo regions.
+The AIACC project studied the Proteaceae as a surrogate for the fynbos vegetation to understand how individual species would respond to changing climate over the next 50 years and used this to better understand future conservation strategies.
+The model predicted that 57% were persisters, 26% partial dispersers, 6% obligatory dispersers, and 11% were no hopers (Williams et al., 2005).
+In the karoo region, it was found that the Riverine Rabbit (Bunolagus monticularis) is likely to go extinct because of its specialized food and habitat requirements, whilst the tortoise (Homopus signatus), which is less selective, is unlikely to go extinct from climatic causes in the 50-year study timeframe (G. O. Hughes, personal communication, 2005).

 The current anthropogenic induced climate change is largely being driven by rising CO2.
-This increase CO2 will enhance plant growth up to a point, and may increase the relative competitiveness of C3 plants over C4 plants.
+This increase in CO2 will enhance plant growth up to a point and may increase the relative competitiveness of C3 plants over C4 plants.
 This fertilization effect starts to saturate in natural ecosystems at around 500 ppm (Scholes et al., 1999).
-The combined impacts of climatic change and CO2 effects have been modelled in the AIACC project for the lowveld savanna regions of South Africa (R.J.
-Scholes personal communication 2005).
-Preliminary model runs suggest that the decrease in soil moisture and the increase in temperature overwhelm the small elevated CO2 advantage that trees have, given that C3 qnd C4 plants respond differently to these factors.
+The combined impacts of climatic change and CO2 effects have been modeled in the AIACC project for the lowveld savanna regions of South Africa (R. J. Scholes, personal communication, 2005).
+Preliminary model runs suggest that the decrease in soil moisture and the increase in temperature overwhelm the small elevated CO2 advantage that trees have, given that C3 and C4 plants respond differently to these factors.
 This study lets us consider the impacts of climate change on functional aspects of habitats rather than individual species.
-Based on this model it is predicted that in the lowveld savannas of South Africa, the structural and functional habitat suitability for browsers and grazers is likely to remain relatively constant in the 50 year timeframe, provided that fire and elephant management is appropriate.
+On the basis of this model, it is predicted that in the lowveld savannas of South Africa, the structural and functional habitat suitability for browsers and grazers is likely to remain relatively constant in the 50-year timeframe, provided that fire and elephant management are appropriate.
 Overall, the carrying capacity for large herbivores is projected to decrease by about 10%.
-The key control on future habitat structure in this example is the size of the elephant population, and its interaction with the fire regime.
-Though this study does not consider individual species, it suggests that the functional integrity of the savanna habitat can be maintained near to current conditions through appropriate management.
+The key control on future habitat structure in this example is the size of the elephant population and its interaction with the fire regime.
+Although this study does not consider individual species, it suggests that the functional integrity of the savanna habitat can be maintained near to current conditions through appropriate management.

-2 A brief history of conservation in southern Africa
+2. A Brief History of Conservation in Southern Africa

 The countries of southern Africa have extensive tracts of land that are managed as conservation areas (Table 1).
 The extent of conservation differs between individual countries.
-Approximately half of the countries in the region exceed the IUCN guidelines of 10% of land area under formal conservation.
-Over the entire region approximately 10% of land is conserved in IUCN categories I-V reserves (these categories are reserves set up strictly for conservation) with a further 8% conserved in areas managed for sustainable use i.e IUCN category VI areas.
-Some countries fall far short of the IUCN guidelines; for example, in the case of Lesotho only 0.2% of the surface area is conserved (Scholes and Biggs, 2004, WDPA, 2005).
+Approximately half of the countries in the region exceed the International Union for the Conservation of Nature (IUCN) guidelines of 10% of land area under formal conservation.
+Over the entire region, approximately 10% of land is conserved in IUCN categories I-V reserves (these categories are reserves set up strictly for conservation) with a further 8% conserved in areas managed for sustainable use, i.e., IUCN category VI areas.
+Some countries fall far short of the IUCN guidelines; for example, in the case of Lesotho only 0.2% of the surface area is conserved (Scholes and Biggs, 2004; WDPA, 2005).